 Is bed rest recommended after the embryo transfer?

-It is really not clear that prolonged rest after transfer is helpful.
-In nature, the embryo floats freely in the endometrial cavity for a number of days before implantation and it will do the same in an IVF cycle.
-We do recommend that you take it easy following transfer for the rest of the day, but routine work activities can be resumed the next day.
-If there is an increased risk of Ovarian Hyperstimulation, we will recommend reducing activity for a few days until the hyperstimulation resolves.
+We recommend that you take it easy following transfer for the rest of the day, but routine work activities can be resumed the next day.
+If there is an increased risk of ovarian hyperstimulation, we will recommend reducing activity for a few days until the hyperstimulation resolves.

 Is assisted hatching performed on all embryos?

 Typically yes.
 This is to overcome any “hardness” of the shell surrounding the embryo.
 There are good data showing that in some groups (e.g. women over 38 years of age, previous failed IVF cycles, unusually thick zonae pellucida) assisted hatching will increase the implantation and pregnancy rates.
 There has only been one study carried out looking at the impact of performing assisted hatching on every single embryo of all couples and the conclusion was that it did not increase the expected pregnancy rates.

 What is done with any "leftover" embryos?